yasxEd/Levatio/README.md

 This software and associated documentation files are proprietary and confidential.
 Unauthorized copying, distribution, or use is strictly prohibited without explicit written permission.

+## 🚨 COPYRIGHT NOTICE

+**⚠️ This project is STRICTLY COPYRIGHTED and PROPRIETARY**

+All code, designs, assets, and documentation in this repository are the exclusive property of the copyright holders. **NO USAGE IS PERMITTED** without explicit written authorization.

+- ❌ **NO** copying, forking, or downloading
+- ❌ **NO** modifications or derivative works
+- ❌ **NO** commercial or personal use
+- ❌ **NO** reverse engineering or analysis
+- ❌ **NO** contributions accepted

+For licensing inquiries or permission requests, contact the development team through official channels.

 ## 📞 Contact

 For licensing inquiries or permission requests, please contact the development team through official channels.